 Are These muffins healthy?

-I would say no. We are using a box of cake mix in this recipe, which is a processed food, with a fair amount of added sugar and preservatives.
-The pumpkin puree will definitely add some wholesome nutrients to these muffins--especially if you're using homemade pumpkin puree-- but I would still consider these muffins a breakfast "treat".
+I would say no. Since this is a cake mix recipe, it’s a processed food, with a fair amount of added sugar and preservatives.
+The pumpkin puree will definitely add some wholesome nutrients to these muffins–especially if you’re using homemade pumpkin puree– but I would still consider these muffins a breakfast “treat”.

-- Switch up your cake mixes by using a box of yellow cake mix, carrot cake mix, or chocolate cake mix!
-You'll just need a 15 or 15.25 oz box of mix for the recipe.
+Play around with your cake mixes by using a box of yellow cake mix, carrot cake mix, or chocolate cake mix!
+You’ll just need a 15 or 15.25 oz box of dry cake mix for the recipe.
 If using chocolate or yellow cake mixes, add 2 teaspoons of cinnamon or pumpkin pie spice to the batter to get that spicy fall flavor.

 Pumpkin Muffins Made With Cake Mix